Cloud CCTV

 • High upfront hardware cost + annual license ($199 per camera/year)

-Verkada suits larger organisations that want a polished, controlled ecosystem.
+Verkada suits larger organisations that want a polished, controlled ecosystem - and have the budget for proprietary hardware.

 Verkada user interface